v-r-a/Experiments_on_Dynamixel_AX-12A/README.md

-An Arduino program to Sync-write to 12 Dynamixel AX-12A motors and sequentially read feedback such as Present Position and Moving Speed.
+An Arduino program to Sync-write to 12 Dynamixel AX-12A motors and sequentially read feedback such as Present Position and Present Speed.

 Reference:
 https://emanual.robotis.com/docs/en/dxl/ax/ax-12a/